How SoilGuy Composts

 I've been composting for 60+ years, and just because I compost whole 'road kill' and lots of fish carcasses does NOT suggest that you should too.
 At least until you learn how.

-Takes some experience and a large pile to do compost that size critter.
 You might want to start with dairy products and kitchen meat scraps - unless you fillet fish and have carcasses left (lucky person).
-Fish bones compost just fine - faster than cattle or pig, coon or possum.
+Fish bones compost just fine - faster than warm-blooded animals, actually...

 Best to use the hot, aerobic Batch method for meat, but is possible using a 'cold' aerobic method also - just requires turning/screening more often to maintain high mesophilic microbe activity and encourage other (larger) decomposers.